 The dog must either stand his ground (at the handler's side or in front) or bark and lunge at the tester.

 interesting to note that just because your dog barks at people through

 the backyard fence or the front door, doesn't mean that he has defense

 drive.
 This barriers give a dog courage, but 99% of the time, when

 you take the barrier out of the way, the dog will lose all that

 Personal protection dog training is very different from Schutzhund and other related dog sports.
 It is where the "men are separated from the boys", so to speak.
 The majority of dogs do not have what it takes to be protection trained, and this has a lot to do with genetics.
 Any dog can have a good prey drive, but most dogs don't have defense drive - and it's not something that you can train into them!

 Remember, these dogs are not aggressive, nor are they uncontrollable.
 It takes years to fine-tune a dog's drives to this point, and the dog's handler is always in control.
 These dogs are used mostly in police and military work.
 I am completely blown away by what these teams can do!

-Here's a great protection training movie that I'm going to leave you with.
+Here's a great personal protection dog training movie that I'm going to leave you with.
 Please, don't try training your dog in protection because it looks cool.
-This is serious business - if you really feel that your dog has what it takes, find a very experience professional trainer to work with.
+This is serious business - if you really feel that your dog has what it takes, find a very experienced professional trainer to work with.